ICESat2-Bathymetry/Information/README.md

 The [ICESat-2](https://icesat-2.gsfc.nasa.gov) mission is a satellite laser altimeter launched in 2018.
 Its photon counting lidar makes precise elevation measurements globally, including at high-latitudes.
 In addition to significant contributions to glaciology and forest mapping, ICESat-2 has proven capable of measuring the depth of the seafloor with sub-meter accuracy, and as deep as 40m in good conditions.

 ## What's the best way to access ICESat-2 data?
-The Science Team maintains a list of general ICESat-2 tools available [here](https://nsidc.org/data/user-resources/help-center/icesat-2-tools-and-services).

 The working group is currently in the process of creating a bathymetric data product.
 Until then, users should download the geolocated photon data product ATL03 which contains all photon data.
-We recommend starting with [NSIDC](https://nsidc.org/data/atl03/versions/5) or [SlideRule](http://icesat2sliderule.org).
+We recommend downloading ICESat-2 geolocated photon data either using web based tools like [NSIDC](https://nsidc.org/data/atl03/versions/5) and [OpenAltimetry](https://openaltimetry.org/data/icesat2/), or programmatically with tools like [SlideRule](http://icesat2sliderule.org) and [IcePyx](https://icepyx.readthedocs.io/en/latest/index.html).

 For bathymetry focused data downloading tutorials, check out one of the demo notebooks [here](https://github.com/jonm3D/OpenOceans/blob/pkg/is2data/demos/Demo_SlideRule_Interactive_Query.ipynb) or [here](https://github.com/nmt28/C-SHELPh/tree/main/4.Tutorial).

+The Science Team also maintains a list of general ICESat-2 tools and services available [here](https://nsidc.org/data/user-resources/help-center/icesat-2-tools-and-services).

 ## How do I correct depth data for refraction?